FloraWebDesigner/C-_MovieXReview/README.md

 2. Add more navigation buttons on each page to make the direction more smooth
 3. Consider extra features: plugin, pagination...

+Team tasks:
+Flora: movie, ticket and viewer entities
+Suzanna: image, review and tag entities
+Combination, navigation, authentication and other features: Flora and Suzanna

 ##https://localhost:7256/swagger/index.html